Rishi-Kora/Wine-Data-Analysis/README.md

 # Wine-Data-Analysis
 Exploratory Data Analysis - Wine Data
-In this repository, I have taken Wine data from UCI and I have 1.Merged Red and White ine datasets
+In this repository, I have taken Wine data from UCI and I have 1.Merged Red and White ine datasets<br>
 2.Data Cleaning
 3.Handlling data for Missing and Null Values
 4. Removing Duplicates